yonggqiii/it5100a-notes/src/railway_pattern/README.md

     except:
         print('Some error occurred')
 ```
-As you can see, exceptions are being thrown everywhere, making it hard to keep track of exceptions, and to compose exceptional functions!
+As you can see, exceptions are being thrown everywhere.
+Generally, it is hard to keep track of which functions raise/handle execptions, and also hard to compose exceptional functions!
 Worse still, if the program is poorly documented (as is the case for our example), no one actually knows that `parse_salary` and `parse_email` will raise exceptions!

-In Haskell, there is a better way to do this&mdash;by using the _railway pattern_!
+There is a better way to do this&mdash;by using the _railway pattern_!
 Let us write the equivalent of the program above with idiomatic Haskell.
 First, the data structures:

 ```haskell
 data Email = Email { emailUsername :: String